tkareine/chnode/README.md

 chnode attempts to match the `NODE_VERSION` user input to a path in the `CHNODE_NODES` shell array variable.
 Matching is done against the basename of the path (the last path component).
-Upon finding a match, chnode performs a check that the path is a valid Node.js installation: the path must contain an executable at the `bin/node` relative path.
+Upon finding a match, chnode checks that the path is a valid Node.js installation: the path must contain an executable at the `bin/node` relative path.
 Continuing the example above, when selecting Node.js v18.10.0 with the `chnode 18` command, chnode checks that `~/.nodes/node-18.10.0/bin/node` is an executable file.
-If the check fails, chnode prints an error message.
+If the check fails, chnode prints an error message and returns 1 as the exit code.

 ### Installing Node.js versions